 Beyond Industry 4.0

-Historically, Industry 4.0 was a theoretical and largely academic thought-experiment, but that has now become a daily reality driving the entire manufacturing industry.
+For much of the late 20th century, Industry 4.0, or the ‘Fourth Industrial Revolution, was a theoretical and largely academic thought-experiment, but that has now become a daily reality driving the entire manufacturing industry.
 The advances in material sciences, micro-manufacturing like 3D printing, and system and process integrations have enabled factories to shift operations towards a more agile and iterative production cycle.

 With these changes came greater capabilities that improved production techniques.
 And most surprisingly, they opened the door to smaller firms to compete in both the design and build sectors.
 Now referred to as “cyber-physical capabilities”, the industry continues to find new techniques to keep product costs down.
 It also improves quality and complies with consumer demands.